magento/devdocs/guides/v1.0/config-guide/config/config-php.md

 ); ?>
 {% endhighlight %}

-<h3 id="config-php-segments-detail">Segment details</h3>
+<h3 id="config-php-contents-env-php">env.php contents</h3>
-The following table provides details about each `config.php` segment and its structure.
+The following table provides details about each `env.php` segment and its structure.

 <table>
   <tbody>